 Ecclesiastes 5:18

 This is not a time of treading water and waiting for The One to come and rescue you from singledom.
-God has this time set aside for you to concentrate on your productivity in other areas.
+God has set this time aside for you to concentrate on your productivity in other areas.
 Go to school, study, and learn.
 Find meaningful work.
 Pursue hobbies, enjoy art, exercise, get involved in your community and church.
 A well-rounded person is an attractive mate.

 (As a bonus, when you finally get that first date, you’ll have plenty to talk about!)